|

 You could have misinterpreted the individual for several reasons, such as speaking with someone who talks fast and has a thick accent or using new words.

-The smartest thing to do is to not panic.
-Ask them to speak slowly and clearly and repeat what they said as you learn English.
+The smartest thing to do is not to panic.
+Ask them to speak slowly and clearly, and repeat what they said as you learn English.

 Another situation